 Tamar Guimarães: Latent RevolutionsFilm, Talk Thu 25 Apr, 6.30pm–8.30pm

-Tamar Guimarães works with time-based media, exploring situations both residual and contemporary relating to art, architecture, and the institutions that present them.
-Another, more documentary strand of her work has delved into spectral architecture, ritual effervescence, voice hearing among Spiritists in central Brazil, states of rapture and their intersection with the nation state.
+Tamar Guimarães works with time-based media, exploring residual and contemporary situations relating to art, architecture, and the institutions that present them.
+A documentary strand of her work has also delved into spectral architecture, ritual effervescence, voice hearing among Spiritists in central Brazil, states of rapture and their intersection with the nation-state.

-This event brings together artistic practices dealing with the colonial legacies of modernism and its interrelated ecological-climatic dynamics in Brazil, favouring political openness as lens to examine its present.
-Part of On Translations.
+This event brings together films dealing with the colonial legacies of modernism and its interrelated ecological-climatic dynamics in Brazil, favouring political openness as a lens to examine its present.

 16mm transferred to HD video, colour, sound, 13'